SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ### Step 29. getPaymentStatus

-Payment status must called immediately when the notificationUrl is called.
+Payment status must be called immediately when the notificationUrl is called.
 Failing to call payment status will cause the payment to be cancelled, resulting in an SMS being sent to the customer.

 ### Step 31.
 Payment done

 The customer's session must be updated with the payment status from step 30.
 This payment status is returned to the web browser using the mechanism from step 12.

-## Use Case 2: SEQR purchase using mobile browser
+## Use Case 2: SEQR payment using mobile browser <a name="UseCase2"></a>

 <div class="diagram">
 @startuml